No evidence deadly White Oak Village shooting was gang-related, police chief says

 English said the department is making "some progress" in attempting to address the uptick in violence, but said it was complicated.

-English said connecting with the community to make sure people come forward with tips is the department's primary focus in curbing the violence.
+English said connecting with the community to make sure people come forward with tips is the department's primary focus in curbing crime.

-People "know some of the things that they're involved in," according to English, and he wants to ensure the community "takes some ownership within their neighborhoods" and calls police.
+People "know some of the things that they're involved in," according to English, and he wants to ensure the community calls police.

 "We want to make sure that this summer doesn't turn out to be a hot and heavy summer for us in terms of violence," English said.
 "And what we're trying to do is making sure our community takes some ownership within their neighborhoods..."